The Best Motorcycle Accident Attorneys Have Answers

 Severity of the Damages to You & Your Motorcycle

-With some accidents, you may not need an injury lawyer.
+With some accidents, you may not need our injury lawyer.
 For instance, if you only have property damage to your bike and little or no medical bills, you likely can settle with the insurance company on your own.
 If you call our Kansas City motorcycle accident lawyer for a free consultation, he may recommend this to you and even give you some pointers on how to get the best settlement on your own.

 One reason you should act promptly is that there are deadlines in the law, known as “statutes of limitations” that affect your right to recover money.
 If this deadline passes and you have not filed a lawsuit, your claim will be barred and you will have no right to compensation.
 The insurance company will not consider settling your claim at this point either.

 The deadline that applies to your case will depend on the facts and the state law at issue.
 For instance, if you were injured in a motorcycle crash in Kansas, you likely have just two years from the date of incident to file a lawsuit.
 It’s important to note that this is not two years from when you recovered from the injury – it’s two years from the accident date.
-However, different deadlines may apply depending on the facts of your case, so again you should consult with an experienced motorcycle injury lawyer as soon as possible.
+However, different deadlines may apply depending on the facts of your case, so again you should consult with our experienced motorcycle injury lawyer as soon as possible.

 Obviously, you will want to get the best medical attention you can and as quickly as you can after the accident.
 Your medical recovery is the top priority after an accident.
 Your medical recovery can be long and hard road.
 It may include multiple visits with doctors, physical therapists and chiropractors.

 Our injury attorney will be able to guide and support you during this treatment process to make sure that you are getting the best care possible and that your injuries are being documented and treated properly.
 Your medical records will be important evidence in your case, so the sooner our attorney can review those records and the care being provided the better.